korginc/nts-1-customizations/doc/02_programming_ja.md

 If using the Arduino IDE serial monitor, select the COM port corresponding to the USB-Serial adapter in the _tools > port_ menu.
 External serial monitoring software can also be used, in which case refer to that software's documentation.

-#### Template Sketches
+### Example Sketches

-Some template Arduino Sketches are provided as examples and starting point for your own projects:
+Some examples Arduino Sketches are provided as starting points for your own projects:

-* Blank Template: bare minimum code required to build a Sketch with the NTS-1 Custom Panel board definition.
+* _Blank Template_: bare minimum code required to build a Sketch with the NTS-1 Custom Panel board definition.
-* Sequencer Template: basic 8 step sequencer with user interface scanning and LED control implemented via timer driven interrupts
+* _Sequencer Template_: basic 8 step sequencer with user interface scanning and LED control implemented via timer driven interrupts

 You can find the templates in the _NTS-1 Custom Panels_ group of the _File > Examples_ menu.

-#### Verify and Compile
+### Verify and Compile

 You can compile your Sketch without uploading it to the board by pressing the _Verify_ button, or by selecting _Verify/Compile_ in the _Sketch_ menu.